skyline9981/token-list/README.md

 You can create an ERC20 token by modifying the Token.sol file in the contracts folder.

+**Notice that the contract is just for demonstration purposes and should not be used in production.**

+You may want to use the OpenZeppelin ERC20 contract for production.
+But for now, we will use a simple ERC20 contract.

 You can modify the following variables in the Token.sol file to create your own token:

 ```solidity